NAWM

 I am a NAWM Member: If you have any questions, please contact Laura Burchill at laura@nawm.org or contact the NAWM office at (207) 892-3399. |

-How to Receive a Certificate of Attendance for the March 19, 2025, NAWM Members’ Webinar: Invasive Plant Management at Restoration Sites
+How to Receive a Certificate of Attendance for the September 24, 2025, NAWM Members’ Webinar: Spatially explicit estimation of wetland nutrient inputs and their relationship with water quality

-Using the ClassMarker online system, NAWM will ask you to certify that you attended the entire live NAWM Members' webinar: Invasive Plant Management at Rstoration Sites on Wednesday, March 19, 2025, from 3:00-4:30 pm Eastern.
+Using the ClassMarker online system, NAWM will ask you to certify that you attended the entire live NAWM Members' webinar: "Spatially explicit estimation of wetland nutrient inputs and their relationship with water quality" on Wednesday, September 24, 2025, from 3:00-4:00 pm Eastern.

 Please do the following: